aamkye/ubuntu_on_fdd7_article/article.md

 ![](./pic/image3.png)

 \- "See here!
-Raspberry Pi, NAS devices, external disks, old PCs, and old laptops, all linked together by the almighty TrueNAS-ish software.
+Raspberry Pi, NAS devices, external disks, old PCs, and old laptops, all are linked together by the almighty TrueNAS-ish software.
 My storage now thrives under a unified SMB share.
 It's a triumph!"

 ### "The Dawn of the Small Rack"